gerardroche/gerardroche.github.io/_posts/2018-02-21-neovintageous-1.5.0-released.md

 `vmap` | `vnoremap`

 The recursive mappings were removed, because they were not implemented as recursive mappings, and removing them now in preference of the non-recursive mappings may prevent some potential problems in the future if the recursive mapping commands are ever implemented.

+There are many more details in the [release notes](https://github.com/NeoVintageous/NeoVintageous/releases/tag/1.5.0).